cyclejs-community/component-combinators/documentation/Pipe.md

 `sources` object.
 - at the end of iteration, the sinks for the last component are returned as sinks of the `PipedComponent`

+### Types
+- `PipeSettings :: Record {`
+- `  overwrite :: Boolean` **Optional - default : false**
+- `}`
+- `PipedComponent :: Component`

+### Contracts
+- if `settings.overwrite` is set to false, a component cannot return a sink whose sink name is equal to a source name - unless it is the final component in the component sequence.

+# Example
+**TODO**

+# Tips
+All components have the ability to include contracts in their definition.
+It is recommended to use those for some basic error management.
+A common risk in the sequential composition formulation is that the interface between components do not match, or match erronously.
+The appropriate contracts can check the relevant conditions prior to executing the component (<em>fail fast</em>).